 - 3 – Fluoromethcathinone (3-FMC)

 - 4 – Methoxymethcathinone (Methedrone, bk-PMMA, PMMC)

-The law had been introduced by Assemblywoman Linda Stender (D-Fanwood) in March.
+The by Assemblywoman Linda Stender (D-Fanwood) in March.
 The measure codifies previous action that had been taken by the Division of Consumer Affairs in the Department of Law and Public Safety.

 In addition to Stender, the sponsors of the bill included Sen. Nicholas P. Scutari (D-Middlesex, Somerset, Union) and Assemblymembers Jon Bramnick (R-Essex, Morris, Somerset, Union) and Nancy Munoz (R-Essex, Morris, Somerset, Union).